 MAP’s overall strategy is set by the Coordinating Committee.
 Working directly under the Coordinating Committee, MAP workgroups advise the Coordinating Committee on measures needed for specific care settings, care providers, and patient populations.
 Time-limited task forces consider specific topics, such as families of measures, and provide further information to the Coordinating Committee and workgroups.
 The MAP Coordinating Committee provides final input to HHS in reports and other deliverables.

 MAP’s processes are transparent.
 All MAP meetings are open to the public, and reports and other materials are made available on NQF’s website.
 Public comments are sought on MAP recommendations, and MAP reviews and considers every comment received.

 Questions about MAP?
 Learn more about MAP, its structure, and its significance from the MAP FAQs (PDF).
-You may also contact Wunmi Isijola, Senior Project Manager, at 202-783-1300 or firstname.lastname@example.org.
+You may also contact Wunmi Isijola, Administrative Director, at 202-783-1300 or firstname.lastname@example.org.